Listen to the Full Presentation

 4. Prepare for Unsolicited Offers

 The consensus among M&A professionals suggests 2025 will be a transitional year.
 While 52% of advisors expected increased deal volume entering the year, that optimism has moderated.
-The market awaits clarity on:
+The market awaits clarity on:- Trade policy implementation

 - Inflation trajectory